What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 And while you are welding, your welding project – conducts electricity.

-It is why in MIG welding you aim to get the joint as clean as possible, no oil, rust or paint to distort the voltage or prevent good conductivity.
+It is why in MIG welding you aim to get the joint as clean as possible, no oil, rust or paint to distort the voltage or stop good conductivity.

 If your welder is able to weld using other welding processes, inside there will be connections for changing the polarity for your weld.